Morphine Extended Release CapsulesPronunciation

 7.2 CNS Depressants

-Concurrent use of morphine sulfate extended-release and other central nervous system (CNS) depressants including sedatives, hypnotics, general anesthetics, antiemetics, phenothiazines, other tranquilizers, and alcohol, can increase the risk of respiratory depression, hypotension, profound sedation, or coma.
-Monitor patients receiving CNS depressants and morphine sulfate extended-release for signs of respiratory depression and hypotension.
-When such combined therapy is contemplated, reduce the initial dose of one or both agents.
+The concomitant use of morphine sulfate extended-release with other CNS depressants including sedatives, hypnotics, tranquilizers, general anesthetics, phenothiazines, other opioids, and alcohol, can increase the risk of respiratory depression, profound sedation, coma and death.
+Monitor patients receiving CNS depressants and morphine sulfate extended-release for signs of respiratory depression, sedation and hypotension.

-Mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine and butorphanol) may reduce the analgesic effect of morphine sulfate extended-release or may precipitate withdrawal symptoms in these patients.
-Avoid the use of agonist/antagonist analgesics in patients receiving morphine sulfate extended-release.
+Mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) and partial agonist (buprenorphine) analgesics may reduce the analgesic effect of morphine sulfate extended-release or may precipitate withdrawal symptoms.
+Avoid the use of agonist/antagonist and partial agonist analgesics in patients receiving morphine sulfate extended-release.

 7.4 Muscle Relaxants